mate-desktop/mate-wiki/README.md

 This repository holds the source files for the MATE Wiki: https://wiki.mate-desktop.org/

-The files in the *main* branch are used by Hugo, a static site generator, to generate the html files that go to the *gh-pages* branch.
+The files in the *master* branch are used by Hugo, a static site generator, to generate the html files that go to the *gh-pages* branch.

-How do the files from the *main* branch go to the *gh-pages* branch?
+How do the files from the *master* branch go to the *gh-pages* branch?
 This is handled by Github Actions.
 The details are located in .github/workflows/.

 Everything that exists in the *gh-pages* branch is automatically published using Github Pages.
 Thus the *gh-pages* branch should never be edited directly, as it gets overwritten by every push to the *master* branch.